pullyvan/Fogproject/README.md

 ## Preparation
 **Please be aware that fog use a dhcp service which will conflict if there is same service from Windows Server or elsewhere from the same subnet**

+In this tutorial you may need to have a little of linux knowledge

 First of all you need to configure your network interface and set a static ip, here is an example for Ubuntu using netplan

 In case you public network can have a dhcp server feel free to not set up a local network interface